 You can also find tons of vegan pressure cooker recipes in the cookbooks below (or with a quick Google search online).
 Happy cooking!

-Cover photo by Michelle Cehn for the Plant-Based on a Budget Meal Plan.
+Cover art by Jeanne for World of Vegan.
 This post is not sponsored—I just sincerely love this cooking tool and want to share it with the world!
 This post does contain Amazon affiliate links, and items purchased through those links help keep the lights on here at WorldofVegan.com.